Steve Beuerlein: Retirement

 Although the Broncos wanted him to return for his 18th NFL season, at age 39, Beuerlein decided to retire from professional football.
 Only one week after his finger injury, Beuerlein reflected on the many struggles he had to endure in his NFL career to Sports Illustrated's Peter King.
 Beuerlein said, "Hey, I've been in the wrong place at the wrong time a lot.
 But I was a fourth-round pick.
 To last 15, 16, 17 years in the league, what can I complain about?
 I've lived the dream a long time.
 The only thing I'd change is how it ended."

 In July 2004, Beuerlein signed a one-day contract with the Panthers to retire as a member of the team.
 Commenting on the decision to retire with the team, Beuerlein stated "This in my mind was the way it was meant to be.
 I couldn't think of a better way to bring this 17-year run to an end.
 My heart has always been here with this organization and when I sat back and decided I wanted to step down, there was no doubt I wanted to do it as a Carolina Panther."

 NFL career statistics

 Football analyst

 In 2004, Beuerlein joined CBS Sports as a game analyst for The NFL on CBS, where he travels each week during the season to NFL venues in order to provide color commentary for games.
 Beuerlein also occasionally calls college football games for CBS.
+In 2024 Beuerlein became the Compass Media Networks Dallas Cowboys radio analyst, replacing longtime legend Danny White who had held the position since the broadcasts began in 2011.